szczyglis-dev/py-gpt/docs/source/modes.rst

 * RedisVectorStore
 * SimpleVectorStore

-You can configure selected vector store by providing config options like ``api_key``, etc. in ``Settings -> Indexes / LlamaIndex`` window.
+You can configure selected vector store by providing config options like ``api_key``, etc. in ``Settings -> Indexes / RAG`` window.
 See the section: ``Configuration / Vector stores`` for configuration reference.

 **Configuring data loaders**

-In the ``Settings -> Indexes / LlamaIndex -> Data loaders`` section you can define the additional keyword arguments to pass into data loader instance.
+In the ``Settings -> Indexes / RAG -> Data loaders`` section you can define the additional keyword arguments to pass into data loader instance.
 See the section: ``Configuration / Data Loaders`` for configuration reference.

 Chat with Audio